JermWay/20_game_challenge/game_05_pac-man/README.md

 	- [ ] Blue ghost “Inky” will target a special position.
 Draw a line from Blinky’s position to the cell two tiles in front of Pac-Man, then double the length of the line.
 That is Inky’s target position.
 	- [ ] Orange ghost “Clyde” will target Pac-Man directly, but will scatter whenever he gets within an 8 tile radius of Pac-Man.
 - [ ] Each ghost has an assigned corner that it will scatter to during scatter mode.
-- [ ] For more details on the Pac-Man AI, check out this detailed breakdown.
-If you are using a modern game engine, then you will probably solve some problems (such as pathfinding) differently and will therefore have to improvise a little.
 - [ ] Add the “power pellet” mode.
 When Pac-man eats the pellet, the ghosts will turn blue (scared), and will scatter.
 Pac-Man can eat the ghosts.
 After a timer elapses, the ghosts will flash white, then return to normal.
 Eaten ghosts will award points, turn into eyes, and then return to the pen before coming back as regular ghosts.
 - [ ] Add the win states and lose states.
 Pac-Man will die when eaten by a ghost, consuming a life.
 When all dots are consumed, the level will reset.